wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 4. This month

-By selecting options 2, 3, or 4, only the spending entries that are dated within the current week, current 2 weeks, or current month will be displayed.
+By selecting options 2, 3, or 4, only the spending entries that are dated within the current week, last week and this week, or current month will be displayed.

 If the user chooses to list all spendings, they are then given the option to display all statistics, which consist of: